AbduAwad/Git-Merge-Conflict-Resolver-for-Python/README.md

 pip install torch transformers pandas numpy tqdm scikit-learn
 ```

+#### Transformer.py:

+- Script to train and output trained bert model on the dataset of merge conflicts on 10 examples in the dataset conflicts-py folder.
+Works in google colab and takes 10 minutes on GPU.
+The model is saved in the models folder in google colab.
+Must enter in API Key from wandb.ai during runtime to make it work.

 4. API Key for the wandb library (found at this link):

 ```bash